+Academic Integrity

-- 1. Academic Integrity One of the goals of an academic institution is to develop the intellectual potential of each student while fostering humane values.
+One of the goals of an academic institution is to develop the intellectual potential of each student while fostering humane values.
 Students must fully accept and perform their academic responsibilities.
-Academic dishonesty is destructive to the well being of the student and the institution.
-Stringent sanctions will be enforced upon the detection of academic dishonesty up to and including academic dismissal. - 2.
-Academic Dishonesty any action or omission by a student that constitutes plagiarism, cheating or academic misrepresentation. - 3.
-Academic Misrepresentation intentionally making or failing to correct false statements to a faculty member in order to gain an academic benefit, such as an extension of a deadline or additional assistance in completing an assignment. - 4.
-Plagiarism presenting the published or unpublished ideas, research, or conclusions of another (including another student) as one's own, or using such ideas, research, or conclusions without attribution. - 5.
-Sanctions for academic dishonesty range from a reduced grade or zero on an assignment to academic dismissal.
-The determination would be ultimately decided in consultation with the Dean of Graduate and Professional Studies. - 6.
-Notification of Student A student determined to be guilty of academic dishonesty will be notified of such determination on a form to be approved by the authorized designee.
-A copy of any document preserved as evidence of such academic dishonesty will be attached to such form.
-The form will clearly state the reason for such determination and the sanction that is being imposed.
+Academic dishonesty is destructive to the well-being of both you and the institution.
+Stringent sanctions will be enforced upon the detection of academic dishonesty up to and including academic and program dismissal.

+- Academic Dishonesty any action or omission by a student that constitutes plagiarism, cheating or academic misrepresentation. - Academic Misrepresentation intentionally making or failing to correct false statements to a faculty member in order to gain an academic benefit, such as an extension of a deadline or additional assistance in completing an assignment. - Plagiarism presenting the published or unpublished ideas, research, or conclusions of another (including another student) as one's own, or using such ideas, research, or conclusions without attribution, adequate quotation or correspondent reference citation according to APA citation basics.